Tag: Consumer vs. Medical Grade Displays

 Almost twenty years ago, LCD screens began to replace traditional CRT monitors in diagnostic imaging.
 Their thinner size, reduced energy requirements, and most importantly, flat panels that improved distortion and increased viewing angle, meant that LCD medical grade displays were quick to be adopted by radiologists.

 Manufacturers worked to fix reported problems with LCD monitors, such as flickering due to reduced refresh rate.
 The resulting medical grade monitors available on the market today offer even greater benefits to radiologists, such as better LED screen lighting that makes viewing images more consistent.
 While medical grade flat panels have improved, consumer grade displays have improved in ways which appear, on the surface, to narrow the gap between the two types of screens.
 The 4K Ultra HD displays on the market today are extremely high resolution and can appeal to medical practices looking to save money on their monitor purchases.
-Are these consumer LCD monitors a viable option in the diagnostic lab?
+Are these commercial monitors a viable option in the diagnostic lab?

 Consumer Grade Cautions

-Medical grade computer monitors are still recognized as superior to consumer grade displays for a few key reasons.
+Medical grade monitors are still recognized as superior to consumer grade displays for a few key reasons.

 • • Life span.
 Medical LCD screens, made with higher-quality components, last up to four times longer than a high-resolution consumer monitor.